monkeyscage/d20/README.md

 - Pretorivs checks you to be the owner of the Player
 - The item is moved to the Player native inventory
 - The weight is notified an updated
+- The modifier is applied to the new holder (how?
+I must think about modifiers)

 ## ATTACK ##